-It is worth noting, whilst attaining higher power transfer to your headphones will ensure higher audio output level, higher voltage-transfer (facilitated by having headphone impedance that is higher than the output impedance of the interface – the greater this difference is, the greater the voltage transfer will be) will provide the flattest frequency response (or, at least, the frequency response most true to your headphone’s performance specifications) from the interface.
+It is worth noting, whilst attaining higher power transfer to your headphones will ensure a higher audio output level, and higher voltage transfer (facilitated by having headphone impedance that is higher than the output impedance of the interface – the greater this difference is, the greater the voltage transfer will be) will provide the flattest frequency response (or, at least, the frequency response most true to your headphone’s performance specifications) from the interface.

-As previously mentioned, higher levels of audio are available with higher power transfer into your headphones, so, if high output levels are your ultimate goal, we'd advise you try and use headphones with an impedance as close as possible to the impedance of the HP output impedance of your interface.
-It is not necessary to match the headphone output impedance of the interface to attain sufficiently high levels to your headphones; Simply, headphone impedances closer to the heaphone output impedance will produce higher output levels to the headphones.
+As previously mentioned, higher levels of audio are available with higher power transfer into your headphones, so, if high output levels are your ultimate goal, we'd advise you to try and use headphones with an impedance as close as possible to the impedance of the HP output impedance of your interface.
+It is not necessary to match the headphone output impedance of the interface to attain sufficiently high levels for your headphones; Simply, headphone impedances closer to the headphone output impedance will produce higher output levels for the headphones.

 As a general rule, you can assume the headphone output impedance of all current Focusrite interfaces is less than 12Ω.
-You can find precise specifications can either in ‘Specifications’ section of each interface’s product page or user guide.
+You can find precise specifications can either in the ‘Specifications’ section of each interface’s product page or user guide.